albert752/RespiratorControlSystem/README.md

 # Respirator Monitor System
-Respirator Monitor System (BCS) is a software aimed to the RPM and pressure parameters of a breather.
+Respirator Monitor System (BCS) is a software aimed to the RPM and pressure parameters of a respirator.
 It offers a web interface as well as a REST API in order to receive the information of the device.

 ## Config file reference
 This is an example of the config file:

 ```
-[Breather]
+[Respirator]
 ID = 123
 LOC = SF45
 POLL_FREQ = 1